Inclusive Adirondack Access

 Saranac Lake's waterways, trails, and attractions make any vacation fun and bursting with opportunities to explore.
 Your vacation should only be limited by how much fun you want to have, not accessibility.
 To ensure that your next vacation is as much fun as can be, and to help you plan, we've put together this guide to some of the region's experiences that no one should miss and which are welcoming and designed with visitors with disabilities in mind.

-Many of Saranac Lake's great hotels and motels feature ADA-compliant rooms.
+Many of Saranac Lake's hotels and motels feature ADA-compliant rooms.
 Choose a stunning lakeside spot at the Saranac Waterfront Lodge or downtown's historic Hotel Saranac as your home base.

 Want to go camping?
 There are a number of campgrounds in the area that offer ADA-friendly camping for a wonderful outdoor experience.
 These state-run campgrounds are very family-friendly and are easy to get around, with gentle paved roads, plus a variety of amenities, including playgrounds and free activity programs.